OliveSeed—More to the Name Than Meets the Eye

 About the Author

-Jack Lekishon is a native Maasai, born and raised in Narok County, Kenya.
+A member of the OliveSeed Kenya team, Jack Lekishon is a native Maasai, born and raised in Narok County.
 He is passionate about preserving the natural environment of the Maasai Mara and teaching young people to be the future stewards of it.
-Jack is studying conservation and safari guiding at the Wildlife Clubs of Kenya School in Nairobi, and is a grassroots volunteer for OliveSeed and the Conservation Club at Mara Girls Leadership School.
+Jack studied conservation and safari guiding at the Wildlife Clubs of Kenya School in Nairobi.
+Today, Jack is a community and conservation activist and a volunteer organizer for the Conservation Club at Mara Girls Leadership School.